 This herb’s principal quality is its ability to increase and improve blood flow by dilating blood vessels, therefore its no surprise that various laboratory tests and animal studies showed that its flavonoids protect the nerves, heart muscle, blood vessels and retina from damage.

-Studies about Alzheimer’s disease and general dementia have shown mixed results so far when compared with placebos, although more research needs to be done in order to validate ginkgo biloba’s true worth with such health problems.
+Studies about Alzheimer’s disease and general dementia have shown that Ginkgo Biloba can reduce the symptoms of Alzheimer’s when compared with placebos, although more research needs to be done in order to validate ginkgo biloba’s true worth with such health problems.
 Up to now, it’s more important to note that it does improve thinking, learning and overall cognitive functions; plus it improves social behavior while also reducing feelings of depression.

 Although there seems to be a lack of faith amongst the medical community in regards to ginkgo biloba’s ability to somewhat protect or at least improve on conditions of dementia, a study reported by the European Journal of Neurology showed that it can create neuroprotective effects with neurodegenerative diseases of multifactorial origin.